-2023-24 School Description and Mission Statement
+2024-25 School Description and Mission Statement

-Lemon Crest School was established in 1991 in Lakeside, California.
-Lemon Crest Elementary School provides a full academic program for students in grades TK-5.
-The Lemon Crest Elementary School mission is to positively impact student achievement by focusing on 3 key pillars: community, diversity, and discovery.
 As the proud hosts of our district's SDC program for students with moderate to severe disabilities, we believe wholeheartedly in inclusion and access to the general eduction setting.
 We believe in the importance of ensuring that ALL kids are seen, heard, valued, and respected.